darkbloom-dance/homepage/README.md

 ✨ = Solo act debut
 ## 2025

+- ✨ August 30th - Tongue Tied with Two Swallows Kitchen and Black Garter Revue at Box Tie Studios, Portland, ME
+    - Ran an intro to burlesque station.
+We played with boas, strutted around, talked about parallels between "scene" head space and character head space.
+    - Debuted an act!
+Head Like A Hole is very fun, even more fun when it's slowed down.
-- ✨ April 19th - Burn Baby Burn with Black Garter Reveue at Hot Hill
+- ✨ June 14th - Rhinestones and Rainbows with Black Garter Revue at Hot Hill Tavern
-    - New act new act!
-I ended up tripping but managed to invoke my inner Street Fighter 3rd Strike character and sweep out of it.
-Looked cool 😎.
+    - Debuted Microfreaking Out.
+Solid show, HHT is always fun.
 - May 3rd - Mas Tease-ly Cantina Cabaret with A La Tarte at Hot Hill.
     - Helping with sound is fun!
 Once again A La Tarte is great.
+- ✨ April 19th - Burn Baby Burn with Black Garter Reveue at Hot Hill
+    - New act new act!
 - March 22nd - [Nerds Unzipped with A La Tarte](https://www.eventbrite.com/e/nerds-unzipped-a-pop-culture-burlesque-tickets-1261223426219) at Hot Hill Tavern.
     - I love working with A La Tarte.
 They're creative, kind, and put on a super fun show.
 - January 18th - Wild Winter Creatures Burlesque
     - Had fun!
 It was Seraphina Syren's birthday!

 ## 2024

 - December 31st - Welcome To The Black Light District at Hot Hill Tavern in Thoamston, ME